jxjo/Xoptfoil-JX/readme.md

 ## Usage example

-The development of a high end F3F airfoil using Xoptfoil-JX is described in the arctivle (Entwicklung eines F3F-Profils)[http://www.rc-network.de/forum/showthread.php/769110-Entwicklung-eines-F3F-Profils] - sorry, it's in German.
+The development of a high end F3F airfoil using Xoptfoil-JX is described in the arctivle [Entwicklung eines F3F-Profils](http://www.rc-network.de/forum/showthread.php/769110-Entwicklung-eines-F3F-Profils) - sorry, it's in German.

-_For more examples and usage, please refer to the [Wiki][wiki]._

 ## Installation